unikorn-cloud/identity/README.md

 ### oauth2 Providers

-The identity service provides some generic providers, Google, and Microsoft, which covers the vast majority of many organizations.
+The identity service provides some generic providers which covers the vast majority of many organizations.

 You can _bring your own_ by providing:

 * And OIDC compliant issuer endpoint
 * A client ID
 * A client secret

-Providers may have a supported driver build into the identity service that allows groups to be read from the identity provider for use in group mapping.

 By default Unikorn Identity supports: